30 Year Recertification New Mandate

 If any Electrical or Structural Repairs or Modifications are Required

 The responsible engineer or architect who has performed the recertification inspection shall provide the Building Official with a letter.
 That must indicate whether the building or structure may continue to be safely occupied while the building or structure is undergoing repairs.
-Such letter shall be valid for no more than 180 days, and a new letter shall be issued if repairs or modifications remain ongoing.
+Such a letter shall be valid for no more than 180 days, and a new letter shall be issued if repairs or modifications remain ongoing.

 Once all applicable repairs, whether structural or electrical or both, are completed.
 The engineer(s) or architect(s) providing the initial recertification report must provide an amended report.
 Which must indicate that the building or structure has been recertified for continued use under the present occupancy.